 Golden Gelt Table Runner

-This year, save all the golden foil wrappers from your chocolate gelt (and maybe eat a few extra to prep for this project), and construct this lovely metallic table runner for next Hanukkah’s tablescape.
+This year, save all of the golden foil wrappers from your chocolate gelt (and maybe eat a few extra to prep for this project) and construct this lovely metallic table runner for next Hanukkah’s tablescape.
 Little ones can join in organizing and laying out the wrappers, while an adult handles the hot glue gun.
 This DIY uses a cardstock base, and couldn’t be simpler.